Taylor Swift’s new Glu Mobile app is a dedicated social network for her fans

 Of all Glu’s celebrity games, only two — Kim Kardashian: Hollywood and Restaurant Dash: Gordon Ramsay — seemed to work out for the company.
 The rest didn’t go so well.

 The Swift Life marks the first real diversion from that model as the company saw steep losses in 2016.
-The launch of Tap Baseball ’17, with Chicago Cubs Kris Bryant as the public face of the game, has helped Glu grow in 2017.
+The launch of Tap Baseball ’17, with the Chicago Cubs’ Kris Bryant as the public face of the game, has helped Glu grow in 2017.

 Glu has backed away considerably from the celebrity games, and The Swift Life marks the first pop culture celebrity app debut in 2017.
 As a social network, instead of a freemium game, The Swift Life actually stands a chance at working out for Glu, considering Taylor Swift’s ravenous fans.